Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2020/03/directive-teaching-measures-corona.md

 ## Subscribe to Newsletter

+The exact and legally binding wording of the revised directive can be obtained from the Rectorate’s Directives Collection.

+## Staffnet

 All current information about the coronavirus at ETH Zurich can be found on www.ethz.ch/coronavirus .

-## Staffnet